Joshuajrodrigues/portfolio/src/content/projects/project-3.md

 # Preface

-In 2021, I was in my final year of college, working on a significant project that marked the beginning of my project journey.
+In 2021, I was in my final year of college, working on a college project that marked the beginning of my software development journey.
 It was a collaborative effort, originally implemented in Python.
 Our project received first place among all engineering departments, which was a remarkable achievement.

 [Original project source](https://github.com/Joshuajrodrigues/Glaucoma-detection-using-fuzzy-c-strange-point-algorithm)